safe-together/specification/README.md

 A fair number of spec improvements are currently in the making.
 If you want to contribute, please refer to a relevant [panel](https://safe-together.github.io/specification/process#panels).

+## Data protection

+All personal data contained in this document (e.g. emails, addresseses etc., etc.) are sole properties of the respective owners and can't be used nor imported without their written permission.
+The reverse enginering and automatic scraping and/or crawling of all project resources is not permitted.

 ## Editing and building the specification
 The specification is built using [Bikeshed](https://tabatkins.github.io/bikeshed/).